 Starting with a killer website brief is a great way to get on a good footing with any digital partner you choose to work with.
 It can help you get like-for-like quotations and can help you manage expectations in terms of your budget.

-A huge variation in estimates from one agency to the next can be due to different assumptions in the scope of work expected.
+A huge variation in estimates from one digital agency to the next can be due to different assumptions in the scope of work expected.

 1. The Brief Summary